 There once was a blind woman named Fonueau who had a daughter named Salofa.
 One year, a severe famine overtook the island and Fonueau and Salofa began to starve.
-Fonueau assured her daughter that the villagers would surely bring them food because they knew she was blind, but food never came.
+Fonueau assured her daughter that the villagers would surely bring them food because they knew she was blind.
+However, food never came.

-As they grew more and more desperate, Fonueau and Salofa determined to leave their fate to the gods, so they jumped off a cliff into the sea.
+As they grew more and more desperate, Fonueau and Salofa decided to leave their fate up to the gods.
+So, they jumped off a cliff into the sea.
 But when they both returned to the surface, they saw that the other had been transformed: one into a shark and the other a turtle.

-Excited that they could suddenly swim so well, they swam to find another island, eventually coming to the shore of the village of Vaitogi.
-When they arrived, Chief Letuli and his people took pity on them and fed them.
+Excited that they could suddenly swim so well, they swam to find another island.
+Eventually they came to the shore of a village called Vaitogi.
+When they arrived, the local chief, a man named Letuli, and his people took pity on the starving creatures and fed them.

 In Japan, turtles are symbols of longevity and felicity.

 There once was a fisherman named Urashima Tarō who rescued a turtle.
 To repay him, the turtle said he would carry him on his back to the Dragon Palace beneath the sea.
 There, as his reward, the beautiful Princess Otohime would entertain him.

 Urashima Tarō spent several pleasurable days with the princess.
 However, he knew he had to return to his home on land.
 When it came time for Urashima Tarō to leave, the weeping Princess Otohime gave him a jeweled box as a parting gift.
 However, she told him he must never open it.

 Urashima Tarō turtle friend arrived to take him home.
 On the long journey, Urashima Tarō grew bored.
 Unable to contain his curiosity, he opened the jeweled box.
 When Urashima Tarō finally got back to his village, he learned that he had not been gone for just a few days.
 In fact, 100 years had passed, and he was now a very old man.